 Navigation Toolbar (Zoombar)¶

-- Title: Title of the element.
+Title: Title of the element.
 The title will be listed in “Layouts” and allows to distinguish between different buttons.
 It will be indicated if “Show label” is activated.

-- Tooltip: text to use as tooltip.
+Tooltip: Text to use as tooltip.

-Components of the Navigaton Toolbar element:¶
+Components of the Navigation Toolbar element:¶

 You can integrate various different components in the configuration dialog box.
 These components include:

-- Zoom to max extent
+Zoom to max extent

 In the application these components look like this: